JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 ## First Scene

-### Inside PNN news room
+### Inside PNN newsroom

 *(News intro: "This is PNN Breaking News")*

 **Particle**: The series of electron and positron thefts at the central lepton storage room seems to continue.
-In a recently released statment, the Baryon family reached out to the thief.
-The statement emphasizes again that the youngest members of the Baryon family, Penelope Proton and Norman Neutron, are in desparate need for electrons to build their atoms.
+In a recently released statement, the Baryon family reached out to the thief.
+The statement emphasizes again that the youngest members of the Baryon family, Penelope Proton and Norman Neutron, are in desperate need of electrons to build their atoms.

 *(Transition to lepton storage room)*